-I’m a multidisciplinary feminist scholar and educator, currently an Assistant Professor of Gender and Women’s Studies at the University of Wisconsin-Madison.
+I’m a feminist social scientist and educator, currently an Assistant Professor of Gender and Women’s Studies at the University of Wisconsin-Madison.
 I am also an affiliated with the Holtz Center for Science and Technology Studies and the Collaborative Center for Health Equity.
 I also work with the data team of the Wisconsin Transgender Health Coalition to promote data collection and dissemination that benefits the lives of trans and gender nonconforming people across the state.

 My current research projects include an ethnographic manuscript on the racial politics of teen pregnancy prevention, an archival and interview-based examination of the politics of queer and transgender safer sex practices, and a narrative and statistical analysis of how trans people crowdfund transition related healthcare expenses.